In medias res: Literary history

 With likely origins in oral tradition, the narrative technique of beginning a story in medias res is a stylistic convention of epic poetry, the exemplars in Western literature being the Iliad and the Odyssey (both 7th century BC), by Homer.
 Likewise, the Mahābhārata (c.
 8th century BC – c.
 4th century AD) opens in medias res.

-The classical-era poet Virgil (Publius Vergilius Maro, 70–19 BC) continued this literary narrative technique in the Aeneid, which is part of the Roman literary tradition of imitating Homer.
+The classical-era poet Virgil (Publius Vergilius Maro, 70–19 BC) continued this literary narrative technique in the Aeneid.
 Later works starting in medias res include the story "The Three Apples" from the One Thousand and One Nights (c.
 9th century), the Italian Divine Comedy (1320) by Dante Alighieri, the German Nibelungenlied (12th century), the Spanish Cantar de Mio Cid (c.
 14th century), the Portuguese The Lusiads (1572) by Luís de Camões, Jerusalem Delivered (1581) by Torquato Tasso, Paradise Lost (1667) by John Milton, and generally in Modernist literature.

 Modern novelists using in medias res with flashbacks include William Faulkner and Toni Morrison.

 Edgar Allan Poe's "The Tell-Tale Heart" is written in medias res.

 Some biographers start with a turning point in the subject's life.
 For example, David McCullough's Truman begins with his World War I experience.